Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Chalice of blood is not very interresting but very strong not sure how to fix it though.

-Ethereal chains should criple enemies.

-Horn of plenty should apply well fed when you exceed full hunger.

 Master Thieves Armband makes them weakend and vulnerable instead of cripple to differentiate from Ethereal chains.

 Talisman of Foresight is kinda weak because it offers no combat utility.
 It would be more usefull if it provided/improved mind vision like the tier 2 skill from the Huntress.
 Maybe extra information about enemies: How long until the eyeball shoots, Enemy viewing distance and if it sees you yet, etc. Also if the scry hits an enemy you will dodge their next attack.